cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 ## Workaround for Known Issues

-To use the regional endpoint name instead of the global bucket name in this module, then set `use_regional_s3_endpoint = "true"` in the module.
+To use the regional endpoint name instead of the global bucket name in this module, set `use_regional_s3_endpoint = "true"` in the module.